The Genius 9600 is a brilliant electric toothbrush.

 In the lower third of this front panel is a Bluetooth icon, a battery icon made up of 3 bars and then finally the Oral-B and Braun logos.

-This sealing also stops the water getting in and keeps the brush water resistant.
+This sealing also stops the water from getting in and keeps the brush water resistant.

 Stand upright on the base the brush will do, but there is too a recess into which the prong on the charging stand fits to charge the brush.

 Moving up towards the top of the brush, on the neck is where you find the LED SmartRing.

 The SmartRing is a customizable light panel that can be set 1 of 12 colors from within the smartphone app.

 The SmartRing also doubles up as the pressure sensor and this will illuminate Red when the pressure sensor in the brush is activated.

 If using the app at the same time as brushing, the screen on the app will also illuminate Red and tell you to reduce the pressure.

 Bristles of the brush need only skim the surfaces of the teeth.
 The pressure sensor alerts you when this is not the case.
 Scrubbing with a toothbrush does not equal a better clean.

 When activated, the brush will automatically reduce the speed the brush head moves at and stop the pulsation until the pressure is reduced.